tewhatuora/fhir-nzps/profiling.md

 # NZIPS Profiling

-## Content areas
+## To do / clarify by content area

 ### Demographics

-FHIR Resources used
-* Patient

-To do/clarify:
 * NZ Ethnicity - should be moved to new NZbase version of ethnicity extension / valueset since we know it will change
 * Gender description - needs reconcile with NHI extension / adding to NZ base
 * birthPlace extension - use NHI (country/placeofbirth/source) or HL7 birthplace